Skip to main content

 Function signatures

-The function signature defines the types of the arguments and results of a function.
+The function signature defines the types of the arguments and results of a function, for example:

 Stored functions